formival/formival-site/index.md

 You provide a config object that defines your form, and Formival will take care of the rest!

+Formival has no opinions about how your forms should look.
-Form inputs are fully customisable.
-Bring your own input components, and Formival will use them to build the form, binding them to the appropriate parts of the form model.
+Form inputs are fully customisable. **Bring your own input components**, and Formival will use them to build the form, binding them to the appropriate parts of the form model.
 Provide validations for the form model and the appropriate validation results will